brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-20-successful-financing-in-a-recession.md

----
-layout: post
-title: Successful financing in a recession
+# Successful financing in a recession
----

 Running a successful business in a recession is not always easy.
 You must be creative in order to save money.
 In these times, it is merely about following Darwin's principle "survival of the fittest".